MicrosoftDocs/azure-dev-docs/articles/python/python-web-app-github-actions-app-service.md

 - **New app**: If you need a new Python web app, you can fork and clone the https://github.com/Microsoft/python-sample-vscode-flask-tutorial GitHub repository.
 The sample code supports the [Flask in Visual Studio Code][1] tutorial, and provides a functioning Python application.

 > [!NOTE]
 > If your app uses [Django][20] and a [SQLite][21] database, it won't work for these procedures.
 If your Django app uses a separate database like PostgreSQL, you can use it.
-For more information, see [considerations for Django](#considerations-for-django) later in this article.
+For more information, see [Review Django considerations](#review-django-considerations) later in this article.

 ## Create target App Service instance